Adjunct professor

-An adjunct professor is a type of academic appointment in higher education who does not work at the establishment full-time.
+An adjunct professor is a type of academic appointment in higher education who does not work full-time at the establishment.
 The terms of this appointment and the job security of the tenure vary in different parts of the world, but the term is generally agreed to mean a bona-fide part-time faculty member in an adjunct position at an institution of higher education.

 Terminology

+In Australia, an adjunct professor is the highest academic rank at university, Level E. Adjunct professor title holders are assessed based on metrics, research, publications, teaching and standing.

 An adjunct professor may also be called an adjunct lecturer, an adjunct instructor, or adjunct faculty.
 Collectively, they may be referred to as contingent academic labor.
 The rank of sessional lecturer in Canadian universities is similar to the US concept.

 Americas

 In the United States, an adjunct is, in most cases, a non-tenure-track faculty member.
 However, it can also be a scholar or teacher whose primary employer is not the school or department with which they have adjunct status.

-Adjunct professors make up the majority of instructors in higher education (post-secondary) institutions.
+Adjunct professors make up the majority of instructors in higher education (post-secondary) institutions in the US.
+In 2025, the AAUP reported that 70% of faculty members teaching in US colleges were in non-tenure track positions.
 As with other part-time workers, they are paid less than full-time professors and do not receive employee benefits such as health insurance or an office.

-In most cases, adjunct professors need a master's degree, but in some cases only require a bachelor's degree and relevant experience.
+In most cases, adjunct professors in the US need a master's degree but in some cases only require a bachelor's degree and relevant experience.
 However, over a third have a doctoral degree.
 In many universities, the title "adjunct professor" (or variations thereof, such as "adjunct associate professor") implies a PhD or other terminal degree; those with a master's or bachelor's degree may receive the title of "adjunct lecturer".
-In 2018 the American Association of University Professors (AAUP) expressed concern that only a quarter of university positions are tenure-track, with implications for job security and academic freedom.
-The AAUP analysis determined that 73% of university teaching positions in the United States are non-tenure track.

 In Canada, adjunct professors are often nominated in recognition of active involvement with the appointing institution.
 At the same time, they are employed by the government, industry, a profession, or another institution.
 The term "course lecturer," rather than "adjunct," is used if the appointment is strictly to teach one or more courses.
 In contrast, the US uses this title for all instructors.

 In Argentina and Brazil, the designation professor adjunto implies stable employment.